kpwhri/heartsteps/activity-suggestion/test/sample-inputs/README.md

 	- When any of these numbers are missing ***[What are the reasons for this missingness?
 What if there is some period of time without tracker data, would it be considered as missing?]*** , set to `null`.
 Again,being missing is different from having zero step.
 4. `availMatrix`

-	- A matrix of availability indicators at each of five decision times during the 7-day warm up period.
+	- A matrix of availability indicators at each of the five decision times during the 7-day warm up period.
 The first element corresponds to the five availability indicators (in chronological order) in the first day and so on.
 	- Each avaiability can only be either `true` or `false`.

+5. `temperatureMatrix`
+	-  A matrix of the temperatures (in Celsius degree) at each of the five locations during the 7-day warm up period.
+The first element corresponds to the five temperatures  (in chronological order) in the first day and so on.
+	- If any of the temperatures is unknown, then use the average temperature at home and work location at the corresponding decision time ***[Please confirm if that is plan]***

-5. `preStepsMatrix` and `postStepsMatrix`
+6. `preStepsMatrix` and `postStepsMatrix`
 	- `preStepsMatrix` is a matrix of step counts collected 30 min prior to each of five decision times during the 7-day warm up period.
 The first element corresponds to the five pre-treatment step counts (in chronological order) in the first day and so on.  `postStepsMatrix` is for the step count 30 min after each decision time.
 	- If any of these step count are missing ***[What are the reasons for this missingness?]***, use `null`.
 Here missing is not same as no step count which should be 0 in the input.  ***[My understanding is that the tracker can distinguish between "no step count" and "no wearing the tracker" using the heartrate.
 Is that the case?]***

 ## 2. Decision Making